jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 **Does Quick Search include hidden columns?**

-No, Quick Search only operates on visible columns and it gets re-applied if the column visibility changes.
-However if you have a large number of columns so that some are not visible in the current scrolling position, Quick Search will still operate on them.
+No, Quick Search only operates on **visible columns** and it gets re-applied if the column visibility changes.

+If you have a large number of columns so that some are not visible in the current scrolling position, Quick Search will still operate on them.

 **Does Quick Search update in real time as the data changes**